AMWA-TV/bcp-003/best-practice-certificate-provisioning.md

 The EST Server MUST authenticate the EST Client that is requesting a TLS Certificate manually or automatically using a TLS Client Certificate.

 The EST Server MUST support using a TLS Client Certificate, presented during the TLS handshake by the EST Client to authenticate if the Client is trusted.
 The TLS Client Certificate can either be signed my the current CA or a trusted Root CA of the device manufacturer.
+The EST Server MUST provide a method to load multiple trusted Root CA's, that are used to verify TLS Client Certificate.

 The EST Server MAY also support manually authentication of the EST Client if no TLS Client Certificate is presented during the TLS handshake, the TLS Client Certificate is not trusted or as an extra authentication step.
 The exact process for manual authentication will be implementation specific, but the EST Server MUST provide enough information to the user so they can authenticate the EST Client.
+During the manual authentication the EST Server MUST respond with either HTTP 202 or HTTP 503, the response must include a `Retry-After` header.

+The EST Server MUST be capable of issuing TLS Certificates signed with both RSA and ECDSA keys.

+The EST Server MUST return a TLS Certificate with the Extended Key Usage set for both TLS Server Authentication and TLS Client AUthentication as per [RFC 5280][RFC-5280].
+This is to allow the TLS Certificate to be used to authenticated the NMOS APIs to client and for authentication of the EST Client during certificate renewal.

 ## EST Client

+An EST Client SHOULD

+An EST Client SHOULD allow EST to be disabled, preventing it from being automatically provisioned with a TLS Certificate if required by the networks security policy.

+An EST Client SHOULD allow manual configuration of the EST Servers Hostname and Port, to prevent the EST Client from requesting a TLS Certificate from a rogue server.

+An EST Client MUST provide a method to manually install both the Root CA and TLS Server certificate for the target environment, for the case when an EST Server is not present or the TLS Client Certificate is no longer valid.

+If the EST Server returns a HTTP re-direct, the the EST Client SHOULD follow the re-direct URL.

+If the EST Server returns an HTTP 4xx, HTTP 5xx or Connection Timeout, the EST Client SHOULD attempt the request again using an alternative EST Server if present, else the EST Client SHOULD wait an appropriate exponential backoff period before retrying.

 ### Initial Certificate Provisioning

+**EST Server Discovery**

+On connection to the target environments network the EST Client SHOULD attempt to discover the location of the EST Server, if EST has not been disabled or the location of the EST manually configured.

+**Get Root CA**

+The EST Client SHOULD make a HTTPS request to the `/cacerts` endpoint of the EST Server for the latest Root CA of the current network.
+The EST Client should explicitly trust the EST Server manually configured or discovered using Unicast DNS and not perform authentication of the EST Servers TLS Certificate during the initial request to EST Server.
+If EST Server returns a HTTP 200 response, the EST Client should use the returned Root CA to authenticate all further communication with the EST Server and NMOS APIs.

+**Generate Certificate Signing(CSR) Request**

+The EST Client SHOULD create a CSR for each Cipher Suite it supports with an appropriate Key Length.
+The CSR MUST contain a Common Name that is resolvable via DNS on the current domain.

+**Certificate Request**

+For each generated CSR the EST CLient SHOULD make a HTTPS request should be made to the `/simpleenroll` endpoint of the EST Server.
+The EST Client SHOULD include the manufacturer installed TLS Client Certificate if present and valid during the TLS handshake with the EST Server.

+If the EST Server returns a HTTP 200 response the certificate request was successful and the EST Client should use the returned TLS Certificate and its chain of trust for all further requests to its NMOS APIs.

+If the EST Server returns a HTTP 202 or HTTP 503 response, the request was successful, but the certificate has not been processed yet.
+The response SHOULD include a `Retry-After` header and the EST Client MUST wait the defined period before re-submitting the same request.
+The EST Client SHOULD attempt resending the request 5 time before aborting the certificate request and following the error condition.

+If the EST Server returns any other the HTTP response, the request has been unsuccessful, this could be cause by a malformed request, server side error or the EST Client not being authorised.
+The EST Client SHOULD restart the EST workflow with an alternative EST Server if present, else the EST Client SHOULD wait an appropriate exponential backoff period before retrying.

 ### Certificate Renewal

+At an appropriate point before the EST Clients TLS Certificate expires the EST Client SHOULD renew its TLS Certificate.

 ### Expired TLS Server Certificate

 ### Connection to new network

+## TODO:
+* Specification of returned TLS certificate format (eg, .p7, .pem)
+* Specification of supported Cipher Suites and minimum key lengths
+* Generate a new Key Pair for each TLS Certificate renewal
+* Specification of Root CA rollover period and procedure

 ## Further Reading